kievechua/javie/README.md

 });
 ```

-Using `Javie.Events`, you can attach as many event as you which to either global or individual name that you identify when you run `Javie.Request('register')` (in this case the name would be `register`).
+Using `Javie.Events`, you can attach as many event as you wish to either global or individual name that you identify when you run `Javie.Request('register')` (in this case the name would be `register`).

 ```javascript
 var ev = new Javie.Events;